yasenhorozov/esp-hosted-mcu-biser/docs/bluetooth_design.md

 porting effort.

 `esp-nimble` is a fork of Apache NimBLE and available from ESP-IDF.
-The NimBLE Bluetooth slack proves Bluetooth Low Energy (BLE) only functionality.
+The NimBLE Bluetooth stack provides Bluetooth Low Energy (BLE) only functionality.

 `esp-bluedroid` is a fork of the Bluedroid based stack and available